 | Task Completion Rate | (Tasks completed ÷ tasks received) × 100 | 95%+ |

-| Avg.
-Request Turnaround | Elapsed time from submission to resolution | Tracked via ticketing |
+| Average Request Turnaround Time | Elapsed time from request submission to resolution | Monitored via ticketing system |

-| Supply Cost Per Employee | Total supply spend ÷ headcount | $200–$400 / yr |
+| Office Supply Cost Per Employee | Total supply expenditures ÷ headcount | $200–$400 annually |

-| Facilities Utilization Rate | (Occupied space ÷ total available) × 100 | 40–60% (hybrid) |
+| Facilities Utilization Rate | (Occupied space ÷ total available space) × 100 | 40–60% (hybrid environments) |

 | KPI | Formula | Target |